 - Development of income-generating activities compatible with conservation

-ADAP intervention logic
+ADAP’s intervention logic

 Role of ADAP and project concepts

-- Establishment of conservation areas managed by and for local communities
+- Establishment of community-managed conservation areas

 Sustainable Development Goals 2030